krzbanas/rspectra2022/content/course/RPresentation/index.md

 ## What you will learn

-Basics of R Markdown for manuscripts preparation in R.
+Basics of R Markdown for presentation preparation in R.

 ## Courses in this program

 {{< list_children >}}

-R Markdown for preparing the presentations :
+R Markdown for preparing the presentations : xaringan package

 ## Lines, paragraphs, headers